zhangjis/CMAPPER_rock/README.md

 #
 !!!!
 The individual files for EoS tables in EoS and mixture_table are compressed into gz files, so the files are small enough to be uploaded onto github.
-Please unzip the files in these two folders before compiling and running the code. (this issue will be fixed shortly by the end of this week).
+Please unzip the files in these two folders before compiling and running the code. (this issue will be fixed shortly by the end of this week). ----- Note by Jisheng, this may not be needed. np.loadtxt decompresses gz files automatically.

 # CMAPPER